dvalle22/Mel-Danilo-Cody/index.md

 - Access to a working computer and ability to performs basic computer-oriented tasks
 - Ability to navigate yourself about various interfaces, given a set of instructions

+## Why MySQL
+- MySQL is one of the easiest and most secure ways to maintain and update a database
+- MySQL provides high-performance at a low cost.
+In fact MySQL community edition is free!
+- Flexible and usable across all major platforms including: Windows, Mac, Linux, Ubuntu and more

 ## Procedures Overview
 - **[Schema Setup and Adding Tables]**
 - **[Writing a Query]**